Advice for Recent Graduates

 As an Architectural Graduate, one of the things you will need to keep an eye on in your daily work is whether you are getting the breadth of experience necessary for registration and for being a well-rounded architect.
 Think about this in terms of the following experience areas:

 Project initiation and pre-design

 Detailed design and documentation

 Administration and observation of the contract works.

 Be careful that your work doesn’t pigeon hole you too much.
 For this, we can provide guidance.
-If you need advice, ring one of our Registration Convenors, as follows:
+Return to the Background Information page to find contact details.

 You don’t need to start work on this now, but be mindful that when you come up for assessment you will need to provide a Case Study of work that you have done in the last five years on one or more complex architectural projects.
 Case studies require careful preparation, so start some months before your registration application is due.
 A last minute rush is not good.

 For step-by-step details of how the registration process works for qualifying architectural graduates, go here.

 The work that architects do is important.
 As a Registered Architect, you will be making the most of your investment so far in your career.
 This is worth doing.